 could mean ‘mouse clicked help menu.’
 As discussed below you will probably have more than one logger.
 So each logger can have their own set of event codes, 3 loggers would approximately total 15 event codes.
 Using multiple log files requires that there is a synchronization event, such as a start event voiced by the test administrator, and then the time stamps can be synchronized across the log files.

 Software Event Logging

-There are several options for recording UI events for web apps:
+There are several options for recording UI events for Android UI development: